Yokahu Lodge: History

 In 1953, the very first delegation of Scouts from the Puerto Rico Council attended the National Scout Jamboree at Irving Ranch, California.
-Among the activities, the delegation witnessed in awe an Order of the Arrow ceremony that caught the attention of its adults.
+Among the activities, the delegation witnessed in awe an Order of the Arrow (OA) ceremony that caught the attention of its adults.
 Having the ceremony concluded, they approached the OA members and asked them about the ceremony and its meanings.
 Upon the delegation's return to Puerto Rico, the idea of the Order of the Arrow was taken to the Puerto Rico Council.

-With the necessary requirements in hand provided by the OA National Office, the council commended the founding of the Order of the Arrow in Puerto Rico to its executive Luis Matías Ferrer in 1954.
-Having no knowledge of the organization, he sought the help of Dr. Frank H. Wadsworth, who had been inducted in the Order of the Arrow during his youth in the United States, and was also the only OA member in Puerto Rico at the time.
+With the necessary requirements in hand provided by the OA National Office, the council tasked the founding of the Order of the Arrow in Puerto Rico to its executive Luis Matías Ferrer in 1954.
+Having no knowledge of the organization, he sought the help of Dr. Frank H. Wadsworth, an American forester who had been inducted in the Order of the Arrow during his youth in the United States, and was also the only Arrowman in Puerto Rico at the time.
 The first Ordeal ceremony took place April 10–15, 1954 at Guajataka Scout Reservation with Dr. Wadsworth acting as the first Ordealmaster.
-Because of this role in the first Ordeal ceremony, Wadsworth has been recognized as the Yokahu Lodge's main, or sometimes only, founder throughout its history with not enough credit given to Luis Matías Ferrer.
+Because of his role in the first Ordeal ceremony, Wadsworth has been often recognized as the Yokahu Lodge's main, or sometimes sole, founder throughout its history with not enough credit given to Luis Matías Ferrer.

-After the establishment of the Order of the Arrow in Puerto Rico, the Lodge was named Yukiyú later renamed to Yokahu, a variant of the name proposed by archaeologist, anthropologist and historian, Dr. Ricardo Alegría.
+After the establishment of the Order of the Arrow in Puerto Rico, the Lodge was named Yukiyú and was later renamed to Yokahu, a variant of the name proposed by archaeologist, anthropologist and historian, Dr. Ricardo Alegría.
 In the beginning, the Lodge translated the ceremony scripts from English to Spanish and used Native American regalia, but decided later to slightly modify the ceremonies by assimilating the Taíno heritage with the Lenni Lennape culture, incorporating Taíno-based regalia and adapting the scripts to the Taíno culture.
 Yokahu Lodge is the only Order of the Arrow Lodge that uses Spanish as its main language.

-When Yokahu Lodge was founded, it also covered the United States Virgin Islands when the Puerto Rico Council was then-known as the "Puerto Rico and Virgin Islands Council".
+When Yokahu Lodge was founded, it also covered the United States Virgin Islands when the Puerto Rico Council was previously known as the Puerto Rico and Virgin Islands Council.
 A chapter for the Virgin Islands, Chapter Arawak, was created to support them until they separated and created the Virgin Islands Council and Arawak Lodge 562 in 1965.